-The Funds generally are required to withhold and remit to the U.S. Treasury a percentage of the taxable distributions and redemption proceeds paid to any non-corporate shareholder who fails to properly furnish a Fund with a correct taxpayer identification number ("TIN") or who has under-reported dividend or interest income, and to any shareholder that fails to certify to a Fund that it is not subject to such withholding.
+The Fund is generally required to withhold and remit to the U.S. Treasury a percentage of the taxable distributions and redemption proceeds paid to any non-corporate shareholder who (i) fails to properly furnish the Fund with a correct taxpayer identification number ("TIN"), (ii) under-reported dividend or interest income, (iii) fails to certify to the Fund that it is not subject to such withholding, or (iv) has not certified that it is a U.S. person.
 The backup withholding tax rate is 24% for tax years beginning before January 1, 2026.